 - Class scheduling is primarily handled through the Registrar’s Office.
 See these resources for curriculum maintainers, which includes time lines for the class scheduling process.
 See also this site about the Provost’s Classroom Scheduling and Utilization project, which includes information that you can post in classrooms to help support shared scheduling.

-- Equipment or building fixtures and systems can also attract legal requirements through different phases of their life: from buying (see our Purchasing compliance page), to installation and maintenance (which could raise building, construction and safety issues), to using it safely and properly training those who need to use it (see our OSEH compliance page for more information), and properly disposing of the equipment at the end of its life (e.g., through Property Disposition for electronic goods, through following OSEH procedures for any hazardous substances, or through other waste management mechanisms including recycling).
+- Equipment or building fixtures and systems can also attract legal requirements through different phases of their life: from buying (see our Purchasing compliance page), to installation and maintenance (which could raise building, construction and safety issues), to using it safely and properly training those who need to use it (see our EHS compliance page for more information), and properly disposing of the equipment at the end of its life (e.g., through Property Disposition for electronic goods, through following EHS procedures for any hazardous substances, or through other waste management mechanisms including recycling).

 - Capital equipment over $5,000 in value (or purchased using grant money) must be tagged and tracked by Property Control, within the Office of Financial Analysis.